mantik-ai/tutorials/demos/wine-quality-estimator/README.md

 image and accessible at runtime.

 Make sure not to have unnecessary files in that directory in order not to slow down the file upload.
-We recommend not to build data directly into Singularity / Apptainer images and ideally store them directly on the remote system and just reference the according path in your code.
+We recommend not to build data into Singularity / Apptainer images and ideally store them directly on the remote system and just reference the according path in your code or make the data path a parameter in your MLproject definition.

 ### Results